micharbet/CLE/doc/README.md

 - `cle` the most important one - this is the command and control center of the environment.
 Issue `cle help` to read more.

-Read HOWTO.md and other documents to find ot more.
+Read HOWTO.md and other documents to find out more about this environment.

 ## Compatibility